 Troop 90 is active in camping activities year-round.
-Annually the troop sends Scouts to week-long camping adventures at WaKaJaWan Scout Reservation in northern Wisconsin.
+Annually the troop sends Scouts to week-long camping adventures at MaKaJaWan Scout Reservation in Northern Wisconsin.
 The Troop has been active for many years with Scouts participating in high adventure trips to Boundary Waters in northern Wisconsin, Philmont Scout Reservation in New Mexico, and Sea Base in Islamorada Florida.
 In addition, contingents from Troop 90 have attended many BSA National Jamborees.

 Many traditions which are still in place today have developed in Troop 90 over its long history.
 The leadership of the troop builds on the Boy Scouts of America concept of being youth-led in its activities.
 Emphasis is placed on participation, outdoor skills, merit badge experiences, and advancement.
 Through Scouting, youth develop skills which help them grow into responsible, independent young adults and good citizens, learn to pursue productive life situations, make good life choices, and have fun!

 When a youth joins Troop 90, their parents join the troop as well.
 The troop operates on the basis that Scouts learn most by doing for themselves.
 However, a scout’s interest and accomplishments directly reflect the participation and support of their parents.
 The time a parent spends with their scout in Scouting is quality time that builds a lifelong relationship.